pramcistudent/Marvel-vs-DC-dashboard/README.md

 ## Current Features

 * The Navbar is fixed to the top of the page and contains the name of the site.
-The navbar has been styled using red to represent [Marvel] and blue to represent [DC].
+The navbar has been styled using red to represent [Marvel]() and blue to represent [DC]().

 * Just below the navbar on the right-hand side is a fixed scrolling reset button to allow the user to quickly and easily reset all filters at any point.
 This avoids the user having to scroll and find the reset button.